DataKinds/datakinds.github.io/_posts/2019-05-10-a-basis-for-sequential-execution-monads-arrows-and-more.md

 Aachen's
 ```

-Note how it doesn't matter that `arrow2` took a `String` and not an `IO String`.
-Due to how the laws of the monad carry over to the realm of arrows, we can compose Kleisli arrows of the type `Monad m => a -> m b` with normal arrows of the type `b -> c` or `z -> a` as much as we please.
+Note how it doesn't matter that `arrow2` took a `String` and not an `IO String`, even though it was being fed by a Kleisli arrow using the `IO` monad.
+This is because the Kleisli arrow fully encapsulates the fact that the `String` is in `IO`.
+If you've noticed earlier, our type signature for arrows was `Arrow a => a A B`.
+This type is parametrized over the type of the arrow as well as the types of `A` and `B`.
+In the case of our Kleisli arrow here, we let `a` be `Kleisli IO`, and thus the Kleisli arrow can encapsulate an IO action as a simple arrow.

 And thus, we've established a higher generalization on top of the idea of the monad, and thus a second basis for sequential execution.